ys7914/DrinkWise/README.md

 Includes the face recognition code with queueing functionality.
 Written in Python.

 # SpeechRec
 Includes the speech recognition code.
-Uses [pocketsphinx] (https://github.com/cmusphinx/pocketsphinx)for ROS.
+Uses [pocketsphinx](https://github.com/cmusphinx/pocketsphinx) for ROS.
 Written in Python.

 # SpeechSyn
 The speech synthesis code for DrinkWise.
-The sound_play from [audio_common] library was used, (http://wiki.ros.org/audio_common) the soundplay_node file must be run before being able to use this code.
+The sound_play from [audio_common](http://wiki.ros.org/audio_common) library was used, the soundplay_node file must be run before being able to use this code.
 Written in Python.

 # WebApp
 The code for the web application written in JS, HTML and CSS including the roslibjs and jquery libraries.
 A [rosbridge server](https://github.com/RobotWebTools/rosbridge_suite/tree/develop/rosbridge_server) needs to be started before the web application is able to run.